Spike Cohen

 Jeremy "Spike" Cohen (born June 28, 1982) is an American libertarian political activist, entrepreneur, and podcaster.
 He is the founder of Muddied Waters Media, a platform for libertarian commentary and discourse, which he has used to advocate for individual liberty, voluntary solutions to societal issues, and reducing government overreach.
 He has also been a prominent advocate for private charity and mutual aid networks as alternatives to government welfare programs, emphasizing the importance of community-driven initiatives.
 Cohen frequently engages with grassroots organizations and local communities, promoting education on libertarian principles and supporting efforts to dismantle systemic barriers to personal and economic freedom.

 He was the Libertarian Party's nominee for vice president of the United States in 2020, serving as Jo Jorgensen's running mate.
 As the Libertarian Party's vice presidential nominee in 2020, Cohen focused on a range of issues, including ending qualified immunity for law enforcement, criminal justice reform, scaling back U.S. military interventions, and reducing federal taxation and regulation.

-Early life
+Personal life

 Cohen was born in Baltimore, Maryland, in 1982.
 Cohen's father is Jewish, and he was raised as a Messianic Jew, including having a bar mitzvah.

-He purports to have chosen the nickname "Spike" at the age of 3, after the character from the 1986 children's film My Little Pony: The Movie.
+He picked the nickname "Spike" at the age of 3, after the character from the 1986 children's film My Little Pony: The Movie.